Christie Brinkley: Interests

 Brinkley lives on Long Island in Sag Harbor, New York; she previously lived in Bridgehampton and Amagansett, Long Island.
 She and her children are fans of the New York Islanders ice hockey team.
 Brinkley began doing promotions for the team after being noticed at games.
 In 2007, she showed her support by writing a blog for NHL.com and filming a commercial.
-Brinkley helped found a club for cutting, an equestrian sport in which a rider has two and one half minutes to cut as many cattle from a herd as they can.
+Brinkley helped found a club for cutting, an equestrian sport in which a rider has two and a half minutes to cut as many cattle from a herd as he or she can.

 Since 1998, Brinkley has given nearly $1,000,000 to organizations and candidates of the Democratic Party of the United States, including Hillary Clinton, Barack Obama, Democratic National Committee, Democratic Senatorial Campaign Committee, Democratic Congressional Campaign Committee, America Coming Together and Moveon.org.
 In the New York delegation, Brinkley served as a delegate on the 2000 Democratic National Convention in Los Angeles.
 She has also been involved in anti-nuclear activities and campaigned against the restarting of the High Flux Beam Reactor (HFBR) located at the Brookhaven National Laboratory.

 Brinkley supports animal rights, most notably through the organization PETA, having previously spoken out against the Ringling Bros. and Barnum & Bailey Circus.
 She became a vegetarian when she was 13 years old and then got her entire family to become vegetarians.

+Brinkley published her memoir Uptown Girl in April 2025.